megastep/loki_setup/README.md

-The Loki Setup Installer 1.5.8
+# The Loki Setup Installer 1.5.8

-Written by Sam Lantinga and Stéphane Peter
+### Written by Sam Lantinga and Stephane Peter

 ------------------------------------------

 New since 1.4:

  * Added an uninstall program
  * Details about the product are saved to an XML install database

 New since 1.3:

  * Added support for multiple operating systems (i.e. FreeBSD)
  * Archive extracting subsystem now uses plugin architecture
  * Improved RPM support
  * Lots of other miscellaneous enhancements and fixes

 New since 1.2:

  * Added internationalization support
    - German, Spanish, French, Italian and Swedish are included
  * Fixed potential security problem
  * Various pathing fixes and other miscellaneous improvements.

 New since 1.1:

  * Improved C library detection
  * Support for loading install files from CD-ROM
  * Additional attributes for the binary element